alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today, I had time to catch up on pending tasks, group work, and even apply for jobs.
 It was a very productive day.

 **Thoughts**: It was a good day, it felt greater tahn usual for a Sunday.

+### Day 126: November 23, Sunday

+**Today's Progress**: Today I was able to finish a group project.
+The presentation is next week, and everything is ready.

+**Thoughts**: It was a good day, full of memories for some reason.